 NOTE: You do not have to read this entire page word-for-word.
 Please scroll to the sections that are relevant to your needs/interests/curiosities.

-Even if you do not live in D49, please tell them not to pass this resolution!
+Even if you do not live in D49, please tell them not to pass this policy!
 It is most impactful if you can make a personal connection with the district, such as mentioning your friends, co-workers, or employees who live in the district, but any expertise is welcome!

-Click here to see the draft Resolution
+Click here to see the draft policy

-Our Demand/Ask
+Our Demand/Ask for Board members

-• Do not pass this resolution
+- Do not pass the policy

 Logistics